Saltsburg, Pennsylvania

 Saltsburg is a borough in Indiana County, Pennsylvania, United States.
-Its location is in western Pennsylvania, in the southwestern corner of Indiana County near its border with Westmoreland County.
+Its location is in Western Pennsylvania, in the southwestern corner of Indiana County near its border with Westmoreland County.

 The town was based on the construction of salt wells and the canals and railroad tracks that passed through it.
 Its population was 780 at the 2020 census.

 History

 On June 20, 1769, William Gray conducted the first survey in the Saltsburg area.
 Early settlers of the wooded region were mainly Scots-Irish immigrants, migrating west between 1768 and 1795.
-The settlers did not colonize the area near the Kiskiminetas River until 1795 because of Native Americans defending their land.
+The settlers did not settle the area near the Kiskiminetas River until 1795 because of "the frequent attacks of the savages."

 The name 'Saltsburg' was adopted because of the salt grain that flourished in the area.
 Around the years 1795–1798, a Mrs. Deemer was the first settler to prove salt was present in the Conemaugh River, about one mile above Saltsburg's present site, in the town now known as Moween.
 Deemer produced a sample of salt by evaporating the water from the river.

 In January 1817 the first sale of land was made to the Congregation of Saltsburg.
 In 1816-1817 Andrew Boggs purchased a large amount of land, which held the first town lots.
 The town was named with the common consent of the first settlers for the newly thriving salt industry.
 The town's religion was mainly Presbyterian, which was also the denomination of the first church built in Saltsburg.
 The first house was built in 1820 and now is occupied with the Presbyterian Church.

 The town quickly filled with merchants in the late 1820s and became a prosperous place to reside.
 John Carson became the first tailor in 1827.
 Daniel Davis was the first blacksmith in 1828, and George Johnston was the first merchant in 1829.
 The population of the town continued to grow, and in 1838, the town was declared a borough.
 In 1840 the estimated population was 335.